strwise/documentation/docs/getting-started.md

 ## Introduction

-Welcome to the PaaS Video Streaming Resell System!
+Welcome to the SaaS Video Streaming Resell System!
 This section will help you get started with the platform by covering the basics of administration, logging in, and navigating the platform's resources.

 ## Configuring the Platform